Lukk17/TransactionDecorator/README.md

 ### Windows Installer

 Inno Setup script is located in `windows/installer/installScript.iss`.

+Powershell script is located in `windows/installer/buildInstaller.ps1`

 1. You can open this script via Inno Setup application and build it by pressing `F9` key or clicking button `Run`
+2. Or use Run configuration, which will run `.bat` script
-2. Or build via terminal started in project main directory:
+3. Or build via terminal started in project main directory:
     ```powershell
     & "C:\Program Files (x86)\Inno Setup 6\ISCC.exe" ".\windows\installer\windowsInstallScript.iss"
     ```